apache/cloudstack-documentation/source/adminguide/storage.rst

 Finding Primary Storage for Migration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you click on migrate volume, CloudStack lists the available primary storage.
-CloudStack uses its storage pool allocators to identify the primary storages that are available and returns a list that is suitable for the selected volume's migration.
+When you click on migrate volume, CloudStack lists the available primary
+storage.
+CloudStack uses its storage pool allocators to identify the primary
+storages that are available and returns a list that is suitable for the selected
+volume's migration.
-The list also could include primary storages that are mentioned as 'Not suitable'.
+The list also could include primary storages that are mentioned as
+'Not suitable'.
 The criteria for which the primary storages are not suitable are:
-	- Storage tag mismatch with the volume's Disk offering's storage tag
+-  Storage tag mismatch with the volume.
 -  Doesn't have enough capacity.
-	- Reached its disable threshold
+-  Reached its disable threshold.
 -  Disabled.
-	- Mismatch in the type of storage such as Shared /Local.
+-  Mismatch in the type of storage such as shared /Local.

 Resizing Volumes
 ~~~~~~~~~~~~~~~~